 Get a radon testing kit

-- Purchase a test kit.
+- Order a test kit.
 Make sure the test kit will be analyzed in Canada and will test your home for at least 3 months.

 - Test your home for radon during the winter when your windows are closed.